shaik1002/biggitlabbomb/doc/user/project/import/github.md

 - Reviewers and approvals added on pull requests in GitHub cannot be imported.
 In this case, the importer creates comments describing that non-existent users were added as reviewers and approvers.
 However, the actual reviewer status and approval are not applied to the merge request in GitLab.

-[In GitLab 17.5 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/477553), GitLab adds backticks to username mentions in issues, merge requests, and notes.
-These backticks prevent linking to an incorrect user with the same username on the GitLab instance.

 ## Known issues